bwreilly/ai-ml/readme.md

 ##  Credit

-Some has been derived from work done in the [Stanford Introduction to Artificial Intelligence](https://www.ai-class.com/) class and the [Udacity course CS373: Programming a Robot Car](http://www.udacity.com/overview/Course/cs373/), modified for clarity and reusability.
+Some of the implementations have been derived from work done in the [Stanford Introduction to Artificial Intelligence](https://www.ai-class.com/) class and the [Udacity course CS373: Programming a Robot Car](http://www.udacity.com/overview/Course/cs373/), modified for clarity and reusability.
 I am deeply indebted to the efforts of those involved in the making of those classes (Sebastian Thrun, Peter Norvig, and the staffs at ai-class.com and udacity.com)